ekinuzunbaz/Car-Rental-Management-System---With-Java-Swing/README.md

 Me and my friends Burak and Mehmet developed Car Rental Management System with Java Swing. <br />

 This application is coded in Java programming language.
 File system is used for storing data.
-Database will integrated soon. <br />
+Database will be integrated soon. <br />

 ## This app features:
 ***IN SIGN IN/REGISTER PANEL***<br />